Taedonggang Beer: Brewing, beer, and alcohol in North Korea

 A tour to North Korea will have you saying chukbei as you drink a glass of maekju with the local Koreans in no time!

-Koryo Tours recommends all travelers to drink responsibly.
-Drinking is a major part of social life in Korea among friends indoors and outdoors on some public holidays, however, public displays of drunkenness or rowdy behavior are strongly discouraged.
+Koryo Tours recommends all travellers to drink responsibly.
+Drinking is a major part of social life in Korea among friends indoors and outdoors on some public holidays, however, public displays of drunkenness or rowdy behaviour are strongly discouraged.